LANGUAGE:

 Zoro Lithium Project

 Foremost Lithium’s Zoro Lithium Project, is located in west-central Manitoba, 571 km north-northeast of Winnipeg, approximately 20 km east of the town historic mining friendly town of Snow Lake.
-It has a long history of extractive industries with excellent infrastructure: surrounded by operational mines, rail, power, and access to a skilled workforce.
+The area long history of extractive industries with excellent infrastructure: surrounded by operational mines, rail, power, and access to a skilled workforce.

 Fig1 Zoro Property Location Map